acocalypso/DiscordRoleManager/README.md

 ```
 User commands:

-(prefix)check » to check the time left on your subscription
+(prefix)check <ROLE-NAME> » to check the time left on your subscription
 (prefix)map » a link to our web map
 (prefix)subscribe or (prefix)paypal » for a link to your PayPal account